Woking: Woking town centre

 Woking town centre is around 22.63 mi from central London.
 It covers an area of about 50 ha to the north and south of the station, although the primary shopping and office spaces are between the railway line and the Basingstoke Canal.
-The two main shopping centres, The Peacocks and Wolsey Place, adjoin Jubilee Square.
+The two main shopping centres, Victoria Place and Peacocks Shopping Centre, adjoin Jubilee Square.
 A second public space, Victoria Square, was completed in 2022 as part of a project to construct two high-rise residential apartment blocks and a 23-storey hotel.

 Old Woking

 Old Woking, around 1 mi south of the town centre, close to the River Wey, is the location of the original settlement of the manor of Woking.
 The village is thought to have grown as an unplanned settlement surrounding St Peter's Church, parts of which date from the 11th century.
 The basic street layout is likely to have been established in medieval times, and there was a period of strong growth following the grant of a market in 1662.
 The settlement expanded north-wards during the interwar period, and Old Woking is now contiguous with the main urban area of the borough.